heikekonow/bco_cloudmask/readme.md

    3. Caculating cloud parameters (functions/bco_cloudmask_param)
    4. Saving data (functions/bco_cloudmask_save2netcdf)

+Step 1 explicitly builds on the data structure of the BCO data at the MPI-M as it prepares available data for further processing.
+But the later steps can be applied to other kinds of radar data from different sources as well.

 ## 1. Concatenating data
 Available measurement data from BCO radar observations are listed and analyzed.
 Since vertical resolutions changed during the BCO operations, only data with consistent vertical resolutions are concatenated.
 Every time, the vertical resolution changes, a new output product is generated.